Should you take a pregnancy test? 10 signs

 Gastrointestinal symptoms common in early pregnancy include:

-Many people also experience frequent urges to urinate and notice increased amounts of urine.
+Many women also experience frequent urges to urinate and notice increased amounts of urine.

 9. Feeling different

-Some people can sense that they are pregnant and should take a test for confirmation.
+Some women can sense that they are pregnant and should take a test for confirmation.

-Many people report feeling "different" and having an awareness that they are pregnant before taking the test.
+Many women report feeling "different" and having an awareness that they are pregnant before taking the test.

 10. Missed contraception